 About UW PACC

-The UW Psychiatry and Addictions Case Conference series (UW PACC) began in July 2016 and is a free, weekly teleconference that connects community providers with UW Medicine psychiatrists and addictions experts.
+The UW Psychiatry and Addictions Case Conference series (UW PACC) began in July 2016 and is a free, weekly teleconference that connects community providers with UW Medicine psychiatrists, psychologists, and addictions experts.
 Sessions include both an educational presentation on an addictions or psychiatry topic and case presentations where providers who participate receive feedback and recommendations for their patients.

 The three main aims of UW PACC are: